checkout the end of post for an easier method. 🙂

 Second, we configured IPN to send alerts whenever a transaction was completed.
 Using the information from the transaction and the unique identifier we configured in the first we had all the data we needed to tell Google Analytics about the order.

 Now all we needed to send this information to GA.
 That was done using a PHP based version of GA, that allowed us to send all the data to google analytics as they came in.

 If the site is new and just staring out the first solution using PDT should be enough, but for a big enough 10-15% of Paypal orders means losing out on a lot of insights and that's where something like this would come in very handy.

 Ps.
 We ended up writing a very neat tool in a recent hackathon that could be integrated into almost any site or even work with other 3rd party solutions like Clickbank, Worldpay.
-It turned out to be a fun exercise helping us quickly master paypal ipn, curse paypal's documentation and use some server side google analytics tools.
-Let's talk if you need help setting up something similar.
+It turned out to be a fun exercise helping us quickly master Paypal ipn, curse Paypal’s documentation and use some server-side google analytics tools.

 check out how we can help you see actions in your data.